CARINOX: Inference-time Scaling with Category-Aware Reward-based Initial Noise Optimization and Exploration: Experiments Results

 As summarized in Table~\ref{tab:t2i_compbench_results}, CARINOX consistently achieves the highest overall performance across all three backbones.
 On SD-Turbo, it improves the mean score from $0.39$ to $0.57$, outperforming ReNO ($0.52$) and significantly surpassing exploration-based methods such as Pick-a-Pic ($0.42$) and ImageSelect ($0.44$).
 The gains are most pronounced in texture and numeracy, while stable improvements are also observed in 2D and 3D spatial reasoning.
 On SDXL-Turbo, CARINOX raises the mean from $0.41$ to $0.57$, again outperforming all baselines, with particularly strong results in texture and complex categories.
 Finally, on PixArt-$\alpha$, CARINOX achieves the highest mean score of $0.58$, with notable advantages in 2D spatial ($0.33$ vs.\ $0.22$ for the backbone) and numeracy ($0.63$ vs.\ $0.49$).

 Importantly, CARINO and CARINX also provide consistent improvements when used independently: CARINX surpasses existing exploration methods, while CARINO establishes a new strong baseline for noise optimization.
-Together, the full CARINOX pipeline further amplifies these gains, outperforming commercial systems such as DALL·E 3 and advancing the state of the art across compositional categories.
+Together, the full CARINOX pipeline further amplifies these gains, outperforming commercial systems such as DALL·E 3 and advancing the SOTA across compositional categories.